sictweb/web222/weeks/week03/README.md

 0134136,       Kim Thomas       , 5324126347, 138cm`
 ```

-Write a series of functions to accomplish the following, building a larger program as you go:
+Write a series of functions to accomplish the following, building a larger program as you go.
+You can begin with [exercise.js](exercise.js):

 1. Split the string into an `Array` of separate rows (i.e., an `Array` with rows separated by `\n`).
 Bonus: how could we deal with data that includes both Unix (`\n`) and Windows (`\r\n`) line endings?
 2. Each row contains information user info: `ID`, `Name`, `Phone Number`, and `Height` info all separated by commas.
 Split each row into an `Array` with all of its different fields.
 You need to deal with extra and/or no whitespace between the commas.